DefinetlyNotAI/Logicytics/README.md

 and enforced by the isolated artifact writer.
 Supported legacy inputs, their exact v4 replacements, and removed internal shims are documented in [MIGRATION.md](MIGRATION.md).
+The executable evidence for every supported mode, maintenance action, power action, cancellation, and permission flow is indexed in [FLOW_MATRIX.md](FLOW_MATRIX.md).

 ## Requirements